dataography/Hadoop-Platform/MapReduce_Examples/Join_Python/Run_Hadoop_MapReduce_for_Join.md

-1- Type following commands in terminal and copy-past or directly download the join_mapper.py  and join_reducer.py
+1- Type the following commands in terminal and copy-past or directly download the join_mapper.py  and join_reducer.py

     > gedit join_mapper.py